7 Compelling Reasons to Make Insurance Websites Accessible

 Since the late 1990s, the accessibility of websites and other digital assets for people with disabilities has been an important consideration.
 However, conformance to the international standards first introduced in 1999 by the World Wide Web Consortium (W3C), known as Web Content Accessibility Guidelines (WCAG)—which has since evolved to its current Version 2.1—has been slow for industries across the board.

 Considering the nature and reach of the insurance sector, digital accessibility should already be a top priority in this industry.
 Yet many companies continue to avoid or delay their compliance efforts.
-In a previous article, Allyable presented its extensive review of 150 insurance websites that indicated only 4% of the tested pages conformed fully or partially to global accessibility guidelines (WCAG 2.0 and 2.1), while 2% did not even meet minimum standards.
+In a previous article, Allyable presented its extensive review of 150 insurance websites that indicated only 4% of the tested pages conformed fully or partiA11y to global accessibility guidelines (WCAG 2.0 and 2.1), while 2% did not even meet minimum standards.

 If your organization is among those falling short in this area, perhaps these seven reasons will help you present a case to your team about why they need to start prioritizing digital accessibility immediately: